ChatPose: Chatting about 3D Human Pose: Conclusions

+\textbf{Limitations.} The accuracy of our 3D pose estimation from images is below recent specialized regressors.
+Better quality data relating language to pose is needed.
+A key lesson of recent LLM research is that the scale and quality of the data is key.
+Additionally, freezing the vision encoder is a limitation which could be overcome with a more powerful backbone or by fine-tuning the whole model on more data.

+\textbf{Future work.} Future work should also improve the ability of \model to have multi-turn conversations about 3D pose.
+It should also be possible to enable pose editing, cf.~\cite{delmas2023posefix}.
+It should be straightforward to extend our work to infer and reason about 3D body shape and human movement.
+The extension to video input is particularly promising given recent progress on video models, which have broad knowledge about the 3D world and human behavior, e.g.~\cite{blattmann2023stable}.

-We would like to sincerely thank Weiyang Liu, Haiwen Feng and Longhui Yu for discussion and proofreading.
-We also thank Naureen Mahmood and Nicolas Keller for the support with data.
+{ \textbf{Acknowledgements.} We thank Weiyang Liu, Haiwen Feng and Longhui Yu for discussions and proofreading.
+We also thank Naureen Mahmood and Nicolas Keller for support with data.
 This work was partially supported by the Max Planck ETH Center for Learning Systems.

-\textbf{Disclosure}.
-MJB has received research gift funds from Adobe, Intel, Nvidia, Meta/Facebook, and Amazon.
-MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
-While MJB is a consultant for Meshcapade, his research in this project was performed solely at, and funded solely by, the Max Planck Society.
+CoI disclosure: \url{https://files.is.tue.mpg.de/black/CoI_CVPR_2024.txt}. }